sts10/blog-hugo/content/post/keepassxc-setup-guide.md

 ## Installing KeePassXC on mac OS/OS X

 Now that we're downloaded and verified our .dmg file, simply double click it to mount the disk image.
+Next drag the KeePassXC icon into you Applications folder.

 ![Installation](/img/keepassxc-install.gif)

-Now drag the KeePassXC icon into you Applications folder.
 KeePassXC should now be installed on your computer.

-## And now, a general overview of how KeePassXC works as a password manager
+## A general overview of how KeePassXC works as a password manager

-Before we go any further, let's learn a bit about how KeePassXC works.
+Before we go any further, lets talk a bit about how KeePassXC works.
+As we have learned, KeePassXC is a password manager-- it saves your passwords (and associated usernames) securely for you.

-As we have learned, KeePassXC is a password manager.
-We're going to use KeePassXC, an application, to create an edit KeePass password databases.
-It may be helpful to think of it like Microsoft Excel: You use Excel to create and edit files on our computer that are spreadsheet.
-Similarly, KeePassXC let's us create and edit files on our computer that are databases of usernames and passwords.
+We're going to use KeePassXC, an application, to create and edit KeePass password databases.
+It may be helpful to think of it like Microsoft Excel: You use Excel to create and edit files on our computer that are spreadsheets.
+Similarly, KeePassXC enables us create and edit files on our computer that are databases of usernames and passwords.

-Of course the difference here is that these database files are always encrypted when not in use.
-To access them, you first open the database using KeePassXC (just as you would open a spreadsheet with Excel), then you must enter the "master key", which is usually a long master password, for that database.
+Of course one significant difference here is that these database files are always encrypted when not in use.
+To access them, you first open the database using KeePassXC (just as you would open a spreadsheet with Excel), then you must enter the "master key", which is usually a long master password, in order to access the database.

 So let's create a KeePass database and see how we use it to save and manage passwords securely.